evanmiltenburg/Dutch-checker/README.md

 a sequence of characters is likely to be Dutch or not.
 The LSTM code is mostly copied from the Keras GitHub [here](https://github.com/fchollet/keras/blob/master/examples/imdb_lstm.py).

+Test accuracy is 99.47% on 15984 items (50% Dutch, 25% English, 25% garbage), and
+it's easy to add more training and test data.

 My contribution is the application of this code to perform a language identification task.
 For the mechanics behind this, see `character_data.py`.
 See `use_model.py` for how to use this model.